 - Participation in officially recognized activities

 - Participation in athletics and height and weight of athletes

-A student has the right to restrict the release of his/her public directory information by placing a FERPA restriction on that data.
-Prior to enacting a restriction, a student should carefully consider how the decision may affect him or her in unexpected ways.
-For example, should a student place a restriction on his/her degree or name, a prospective employer requesting degree confirmation would be denied such information or the student's name would not appear in the commencement brochure.
+A student has the right to restrict the release of their public directory information by placing a FERPA restriction on that data.
+Prior to enacting a restriction, a student should carefully consider how the decision may affect them in unexpected ways.
+For example, should a student place a restriction on their degree or name, a prospective employer requesting degree confirmation would be denied such information or the student's name would not appear in the commencement brochure.
 UW-Madison will honor a student's request to restrict the release of directory information but cannot assume responsibility to contact the student for subsequent permission to release the information.
 Regardless of the effect upon a student, UW-Madison assumes no liability for honoring a student's request that directory information be restricted.
-A student who has ceased attending UW-Madison, and whose directory information was not restricted in his/her last term of attendance, does not have the right to restrict the release of directory information until such time as he/she re-enrolls at the University.
+A student who has ceased attending UW-Madison, and whose directory information was not restricted in their last term of attendance, does not have the right to restrict the release of directory information until such time as they re-enrolls at the University.